Alonso-del-Arte/kanji-stroke-study/README.md

 written together as one stroke (the second stroke), and finally the lower horizontal line makes the third stroke.

+The way that I intend to run this project is that first I bring in the necessary information from Unihan, then I scrape two or three newspapers, count up which characters occur the most frequently.

 I don't intend to open this project to Hacktoberfest.

 ## Text selections